Your Financial Future:

 While the national financial implications of an aging population that is not prepared for retirement are staggering, in rural communities the problem is more pronounced.
 There is less opportunity in the rural economy for workers to have access to an employer-supported retirement plan.
 Many people, especially women, are self-employed or work in the informal economy, doing work for cash and barter.

 In West Virginia, the second most rural state in the U.S., women have the lowest workforce participation in the country*, compounding the problems during their retirement years.
-Since 2003, WISER has been experimenting with innovative grassroots efforts to address this issue through its Rural Retirement Project, staffed by Diane L. Browning.Activities
+Since 2003, WISER has been experimenting with innovative grassroots efforts to address this issue through its Rural Retirement Project.Activities

 [back to top]